astrofrog/sedfitter/doc/source/traditional.rst

 --------

 .. note::
-    ``plot_params_1d`` and ``plot_params_2d`` are not implemented to date.
+    ``sed_plot_param_1d`` and ``sed_plot_param_2d`` are not implemented to date, and some of the advanced features for ``sed_plot`` are also not implemented.

-There are three tools available to plot the results. ``plot`` produces plots of the SED fits, ``plot_params_1d`` produces histograms of parameter values, and ``plot_params_2d`` produces plots with one parameter on each axis (useful to distinguish real from artificial correlations between parameters).
+There are three tools available to plot the results. ``sed_plot`` produces plots of the SED fits, ``plot_params_1d`` produces histograms of parameter values, and ``sed_plot_param_2d`` produces plots with one parameter on each axis (useful to distinguish real from artificial correlations between parameters).
 Two examples of plotting parameter files are provided in the ``example/`` directory: ``plot_stellar_ex.par`` is set to show only the best fit (useful for stellar photosphere models for example) and ``plot_yso_ex.par`` is set to show a large number of good fits, making use of the greyscale feature and interpolating the SED to different apertures at different wavelengths (useful for the YSO models for example).

 Both example parameter files contains all the parameters required by the three plotting programs.
 Either of the files can technically be split into three different files, but there are advantages of not doing so, for example to make it easy to consistently change the number of model fits shown in the different plots (via the ``oform`` and ``onumb`` parameters).
-The parameters are split into \textbf{General} and \textbf{Advanced} parameters, and in each case, whether they apply to all programs, or one in particular.
+The parameters are split into **general** and **advanced** parameters, and in each case, whether they apply to all programs, or one in particular.

 The **general** options required by all programs are::